earthobservations/luftdatenpumpe/doc/grafana.rst

 .. note::

-    On this system (macOS/Homebrew), Grafana is installed to ``/usr/local/share/grafana``.
+    On a macOS/Homebrew system, Grafana is installed to ``/usr/local/share/grafana``.
-    You might have to adjust this to the environment you are running this program on.
+    You might have to adjust the ``$stationsfile`` path to the environment you are running this program on.

 *********************